The Fighter

 “One!
 Two!
 Three!” the ref begins to count.

-Grabbing at the ropes, he manages to stand back up.
-His knees shake and his legs wobble.
+Grabbing at the ropes, he manages to stand back up, his knees wobbling as he struggles to catch his breath.
 That last hook hit him like a freight train across his jaw.
-Lucky for him, the pain is quickly replaced by a numbing sensation.
+Lucky for him, the pain quickly subsides as adrenaline surges through his veins.
+Though, the bruise it leaves behind will no doubt linger long after the fights been called.

 Looking across the ring, he sees his opponent glaring at him like a wolf eyeing its prey.
-He fears this man - hates him even.
+He fears this man – hates him even.
 This ring feels like a trap.
-A merciless place holding him in here with both this man and his own demons.
-It’s a cage with no way out other than through the gauntlet; a snare he can’t escape unless he’s willing to gnaw off pieces of his own soul.
+A merciless place where men trade a lifetime of pain for a moment’s worth of glory.
+It’s a cage with no way out other than through the gauntlet; a snare he can’t escape unless he’s willing to gnaw off a piece of his own soul.

-If there’s truly no easy way out, then by God, he’ll go down swinging!
+If there’s really no easy way out, then by God, he’ll go down swinging!

-And at ten years old, he finally got tired of running.
+And at ten years old, he finally got tired of hiding.

 CRACK!